jbloomAus/SAELens/README.md

 ## Training a Sparse Autoencoder on a Language Model

-(warning, config may go out of data!)
+(warning, config may go out of date!)

 ```python
 import torch